Middle School 2020

 Dismissal will take place in shifts with pick-up at specific locations.

-Arranged to provide six feet of distance between students, making most classrooms appropriate for 10-12 students.
+Arranged to provide CDC-recommended distance between students.

 Specific protocols to direct foot traffic to ensure appropriate distance.
 Teachers will oversee students during times between classes and break times to reinforce safety behaviors.